-“Before your doctor recommends surgery of some type, he or she is likely to suggest the Kegel exercise,” says Dr. Michael Davidson of Advanced Women’s Care.
+“Before your doctor recommends surgery of some type, he or she is likely to suggest the Kegel exercise,” says Dr. Michael Davidson of McLeod Women’s Care.
 “Weak pelvic muscles are one cause of urine leakage among women.
 Like any other muscle in our body, exercise can strengthen the muscles and give you more control.”

 Essentially, a Kegel involves tightening, then releasing the muscles you use when urinating.
 Next time you are urinating, try to stop mid-stream.
 The muscles you feel are the ones that need strengthening.